 Kunstnernes Hus is seized

 The Wehrmacht seized Kunstnernes Hus on April 1st, 1942, emptying the property until not even a drawing pin remained.
 Kunstnernes Hus continued its operations out of a temporary office at Camilla Collets vei 8.
 The building was left with trenches built around its perimeter and witnessed battles between the resistance and German soldiers in Slottsparken.

-The Germans capitulated in May 1945, with Kunstnernes Hus finally reopening on November 22nd after much tidying up by German soldiers.
-The opening of the Autumn Exhibition on that date was a symbol of Norway’s artistic status following five years of suppression and isolation.
+The Germans capitulated in May 1945, with Kunstnernes Hus finally reopening on November 22nd after much tidying up by German prisoners of war.
+The opening of the Autumn Exhibition on that day was a symbol of Norway aiming to regain its former artistic status after five long years of suppression and isolation.
 The occupation’s “artistic front” would now become a “work front” to rebuild our national culture life.

 The Nordic Art Federation